xenda/iterm-rails/README.markdown

 GO - Iterm-Rails
 ===================

-A script to launch commands in differents iTerm tabs for a Rails project: console, server, mate... inspired by http://github.com/chrisjpowers/iterm_window examples
+A script to launch commands in different iTerm tabs for a Rails project: console, server, mate... inspired by http://github.com/chrisjpowers/iterm_window examples

 Examples: